simplex-chat/simplex-chat/docs/rfcs/2023-10-24-robust-discovery.md

 That gives ~250 bytes (TBC) that is well under typical MTU of ~1500.

-A site-local multicast group `224.0.0.251` is used to announce services on port `5353`.
+A site-local multicast group `224.0.0.251` is used to announce services on port `5227`.

-> The same group and port are used in mDNS (AKA bonjour/avahi/dns-sd/zeroconf) so we expect it to run with most home/SOHO access points without further configuration.
+> The same group and port are used in mDNS (AKA bonjour/avahi/dns-sd/zeroconf) so we expect it to run with most home/SOHO access points without further configuration, although using a different port can make it ineffective.

 ### OOB data